 Safe Storage of Nuclear Waste (Dr R Springell)

 One of the most important challenges to face the commercial nuclear industry is the safe long-term storage of fuels and waste products.
 Understanding how the surfaces of these materials behave in their 'final' resting place is then of fundamental importance.

 We have at the University of Bristol a unique thin film deposition chamber that allows us to 'grow' single crystals of uranium and its compounds, and engineer surfaces and interfaces to mimic those found in the storage environment.

 With the rise of large national facilities, such as the ISIS neutron spallation source and the Diamond Light Source, x-ray synchrotron, we can now begin to probe the behaviour of nuclear surfaces and interfaces on an unprecedented scale.

-Low Cost Nanocomposites for Next Generation Water Filtration (Sarah Tesh)
+Low-Cost Nanocomposites for Next Generation Water Filtration (Dr Sarah Tesh)

-Solving a Massive Problem with a Minuscule Solution (Dr T Scott)
+Solving a Massive Problem with a Minuscule Solution (Professor T Scott)

 Clean water is critical for sustaining human life.
 But the provision of clean water is increasingly difficult due to pollution, industrialisation and population growth, particularly in the developing world.

 However, there is a tiny solution to this enormous problem: nanotechnology.
 Engineered nanomaterials, such as those being developed at the IAC, could be the key that unlocks a generation of cheaper, faster and better water treatments.